Virginia-iGEM/igem-wikiscraper/README.md

 ### GUI

-For easy installation and use, right click on the appropriate link below and click `Save link as`:
+For easy installation and use, right click on the appropriate link below and click `Save link as...`:
 - [Windows](https://raw.githubusercontent.com/Virginia-iGEM/igem-wikiscraper/master/init.bat)
 - [Mac/UNIX](https://raw.githubusercontent.com/Virginia-iGEM/igem-wikiscraper/master/init.sh)

 Move the downloaded file (init.bat or init.sh) to the folder where you would like to store your data (such as your Documents).
-Double click on the file; this will install wikiscraper and create a folder named `igem-scrapes` containing 2018 iGEM data and an example filestructure and config.json file.
+Double click on the file.
+This may bring up a prompt that the file is unsafe; if this happens, click `more info` and then `run anyways`.
+A cmd.exe window will then launch before closing.
+This will install wikiscraper and create a folder named `igem-scrapes` containing 2018 iGEM data and an example filestructure and config.json file.

 Enter the `igem-scrapes` folder and double click on the file named `wikiscraper-gui`.
-If all went well, this should launch a small window that looks like this:
+If all went well, this should launch a cmd.exe terminal and a small window that looks like this:

 ![gui-1](tutorial/gui-1.PNG)